Sage-Bionetworks/sage-monorepo/docs/update-dependencies.md

 ### Exceptions

 The following tools must be updated manually as described.
-Continuing to ask Renovate to report on updates available for these dependencies are still benefitial.
+Continuing to ask Renovate to report on updates available for these dependencies is still benefitial.
 One improvement could be to prevent Renovate from automatically opening PRs for these tools.
-Once dependencies have been manually updated, Renovate will automatically remove the corresponding items from the dashboard
+Once dependencies have been manually updated, Renovate will automatically remove the corresponding items from the dashboard.

 - Major updates of Nx, Angular and Jest must be applied using Nx [`migrate` tool].
 Nx will take care of updating its version number as well as the version number of supported tools like Angular and